Habibi … or Hawara? (-> write us in the comment section below!)

-Here with us it is absolutely possible to make mistakes … you just shouldn’t repeat them and above all learn from them.
+Here with us it is absolutely possible to make mistakes … you just shouldn’t repeat them and above all, you should learn from them.

 How do you / your business earn money?

 Our company is a social business that is clearly also profit-oriented.
-We don’t just distribute any profits, we re-invest them.
+We don’t just distribute the profits; we re-invest them.

 Remuneration or salaries for employees and managers must be included in a good business plan right from the start.
 We have to be economically successful, otherwise we cannot live up to our social and ecological responsibility and vision.